 - Minimum capital is $100.000 ARS.

-- The administration of the company is constituted by one or more natural people, with no restriction on nationality, however most of them must have a permanent domicile in Argentina.
+- The administration of the company is registered by one or more natural people, with no restriction on nationality, however most of them must have a permanent domicile in Argentina.

 Limited Liability Company ('Sociedad de Responsabilidad Limitada')